 I will keep flogging this point until Marvel gets the collections right: Avengers World is a vital part of Hickman’s Marvel mega-arc that just happens to not be written by Hickman.
 If Marvel doesn’t take this opportunity to collect it with the flagships, the so-called omnibus isn’t worth the paper it’s printed on.

 The only real argument against that would be that it “strands” the Time Runs Out pseudo-omnibus along with Secret Wars.
 I’d rebut that neither of those are “Avengers by Jonathan Hickman” – they are uniquely “Time Runs Out” and “Secret Wars.”
-Neither of them particularly benefits by being paired with each other or anything that came before.
+Neither of them particularly benefit by being paired with each other or anything that came before.

 The 2017 Most-Wanted Marvel Omnibus Secret Ballot Results